How you view and print labels primarily depends on the carrier you are using. There are five ways to view and print labels:

 - Google Drive

-Shipping Label Field (UPS, Endicia, Stamps.com, FedEx, DHL)
+Shipping Label Field (FedEx, UPS, Endicia, Stamps.com, DHL)

-After you have created a Shipment record, you can view the Shipment record in the Shipments tab.
-The label will be attached as a related attachment to the Shipment record in its raw form as received from the shipping carrier.
-The Shipping Label field contains a hyperlink to the label.
-To print, click the link “View” hyperlink text to open the shipping label in your browser and print from there, since every browser supports opening and printing PDF documents.
+To locate all completed Shipment records, go to the Shipments tab.
+On the detail page of the Shipping record, the Shipping Label field contains a hyperlink to the label.
+You’ll also find the label as a related attachment to the Shipment record in its raw form as received from the shipping carrier.
+To print, click the link “View” hyperlink text to open the shipping label and print from within your browser.

 Note: A5 Ship doesn’t support creating labels for USPS by using standard USPS carrier.
 To create a USPS label, consider using Endicia (USPS) or Stamps.com (USPS).

 Print Label Button (FedEx or UPS)

 For FedEx or UPS carriers, click on the Print Label button or link on the field on the layout.
 Clicking this button will orient the image of the label vertically, and will display the image in the width and height that is set in the fields Label Width and Label Height.
 You may not need to adjust these fields depending on the outcome of the print.

 When you click the Print Label button, it also should prompt the Print action on the browser.
 You can either print from the browser or save as PDF.

 If you do need to adjust the width and height, you can set these as field values.
 The width and height is in pixels so you can start with 400 for width and 600 for height and then adjust from there to configure it how you need for your printer and paper.
 If you determine you need to set the Label Width and Height on the Shipment record, then you should configure a Salesforce Workflow or Process Builder to set the values of those two fields with the values you need when a new Shipment record is created.
 This way it will be set for every record and ready to print.

 Related List (FedEx or UPS)